South Sudan, March 2026

 (B) What solutions has the NRDS put in place to boost production and improve the competitiveness of local rice?

-NRDS advances improved seed systems, expands irrigation, strengthens mechanization, upgrades milling, enhances extension services, promotes market linkages, and branding to boost productivity, quality, and competitiveness of locally produced rice nationwide.
+NRDS advances improved seed systems, expands irrigation, strengthen mechanization, upgrades milling, enhances extension services, and promotes market linkages, and branding to boost productivity, quality, and competitiveness of locally produced rice nationwide.

 (C) Some expectations to CARD?